Certification – CMC

 - Apply for CMC at the same time that you apply for Professional Membership - provide the necessary documents and pay the CMC application fee.

-- Apply for CMC after you have already joined IMC New Zealand as an Associate or Professional member - provide the necessary documents and pay the CMC application fee.
+- Apply for CMC after you have attained IMC New Zealand Professional membership - provide the necessary documents and pay the CMC application fee.

 To ensure that the assessment process is balanced and fair, these steps are followed to assess a candidate’s competency against the Framework: